MicroEJ/docs/SDK6UserGuide/testProject.rst

 The SDK provides the capabilities to implement and run tests for a project.
 It relies on the standard `JUnit`_ API.
-The tests are executed on a target Platform and generate a JUnit XML report.
+The tests are executed on a target VEE Port and generate a JUnit XML report.

 There are different types of tests: